tru9/denblox/README.md

 ### Example

-For a quick example of denblox, run this in your terminal.
-You'll then be prompted for a Roblox Username.
+Run this in your terminal to see a quick example of denblox.
+After that, you'll be asked to input a Roblox username.

 ```js
 deno run --allow-net https://deno.land/x/denblox/example.ts